-Joshua Page is associate professor of sociology at the University of Minnesota and a member of the Robina Institute faculty.
+Joshua Page is associate professor of sociology.
 His interests include crime, law, deviance, and punishment; labor and unionization; political sociology; qualitative research methods; and social theory.

 His current research includes work with the Minnesota Corrections Officer Survey Project, research that analyzes the living and working conditions in adult state prisons.
 It also examines correctional officers’ attitudes and beliefs about correctional policies and practices.
 Amy Lerman, a political scientist in California, conducted a similar survey of correctional officers in that state, and Page adapted Lerman’s survey instrument for the Minnesota study.
 Based on their respective research, Page and Lerman will compare the experiences and dispositions of correctional officers in California and Minnesota.